 Cost sharing (co-payments, coinsurance, and deductibles) for routine patient care costs will be the same as that applied to the same services not delivered in a clinical trial, except that the participating provider cost sharing and Out-of-Pocket Amount will apply if the clinical trial is not offered or available through a participating provider.
-An "approved clinical trial" is a phase I, phase II, phase III, or phase IV clinical trial conducted in relation to the prevention, detection, or treatment of cancer or another life-threatening disease or condition.
-The term "life-threatening disease or condition from which the likelihood of death is probable unless the course of the disease or condition is interrupted.
+An "approved clinical trial" is a phase I, phase II, phase III, or phase IV clinical trial conducted in relation to the prevention, detection, or treatment of cancer or another lifethreatening disease or condition.
+The term "life-threatening disease or condition" means a disease or condition from which the likelihood of death is probable unless the course of the disease or condition is interrupted.